Home / Tax-Deferred Investment: What It Is, Account Types, Pros & Cons

 Tax-deferred accounts come with some solid benefits, but they aren’t perfect.
 There are rules to follow, limits on how much you can add, and penalties if you take money out too soon.

-Caps On Contributions
+Caps on Contributions

 Tax-deferred accounts come with limits on how much you can put in each year.
-The IRS sets these limits and can change from year to year.
+The IRS sets these contribution limits and can change from year to year.

 If you earn more, you might find these limits make it harder to save as much as you’d like in one account.
-And if you go over the limit by mistake, you could face a penalty.
-It’s important to keep track of how much you add so you don’t run into issues later.

 Early Withdrawal Penalties

 If you take money out of your tax-deferred account way too early, there’s usually a 10% penalty.
-So if you pull out $10,000 early, you might lose $1,000 right off the top, not including the regular taxes you still owe.

 Let’s say you lose your job or face a medical bill you didn’t plan for.
 You might think about using your retirement savings to get through it.
-But once you factor in the penalty and taxes, you might end up with less than you expected.

 Required Withdrawals

-Once you turn a specific age, you’re required to start taking money out of most tax-deferred accounts.
-These withdrawals are called Required Minimum Distributions, or RMDs.
+Once you turn a specific age, you’re required to start taking money out of most tax-deferred retirement accounts.

 Suppose you have money in a traditional IRA or 401(k).
 Even if you don’t need the cash right away, the rules say you still have to start pulling some out each year.
-If you skip it or don’t take enough, you could face a steep penalty from the IRS.

 Types of Tax-Deferred Investment Accounts

-There’s more than one way to grow your money while putting off taxes.
 Some options are offered through work, while others you can open on your own.
 Each one works a little differently, but they all help you save more and pay taxes later.

 Individual Retirement Accounts (IRAs)